jacques-dup/karchives/docs/religion/organizations/dwarf_ancestry.md

 ---
-title: Association - Dwarven Religious Ancestry
+title: Association - Dwarf Ancestry
-summary:
+summary: A summary of the Dwarven Ancestral Beliefs.
 authors:
     - Jacques du Plessis
 ---
-# Dwarven Religious Ancestry
+#  Dwarf Ancestry
-## The Beliefs of the Dwarven Pantheon {: .subtitle }
+## The Ethos of Elder Worship {: .subtitle }

 * **Type:** Verdant Ethos: Polytheistic, Animism
-* **Patron Deity:** The Erigrim
+* **Patron Deity:** Various, and The [Erigrim](/religion/deities/erigrim)

-## Common Worship and General Knowledge:
-Dwarves, for most accounts, revere all their ancestors as the guardians of creation.
-They believe that all who die, may become part of the fires that fuel the _Eternal Forge_, and all (Dwarven) souls, still have a part to play in the workings of the world even after they die.
-But from their own legends and mythical history the Erigrim (Literally: the Elders who are eternal) stand at the forefront of religious following.

-These are ancient ancestors who reached divine status by banishing the primal [Old Gods](/religion/deities/dwarf_old_ones) from the **Azthin** (Literally: Rock and Earth, time of the Stones.
-Refers to the Material Plane) and teaching the Dwarven race the power of Runes.
-It was they who granted the clans the power to slay dragons and who enabled the Dwarves to flourish as the greatest empire the world had ever seen during the _Age of Stone_.

-According to Dwarven custom, they may take any patron.
-They see servitude to a god as noble and a very personal act.
-But many choose one of the Erigrim as their personal patron.
-Others choose to serve all the Erigrim equally and there are even those who serve other deities completely, yet still revere the Erigrim in their own right.

-Some schools of thought say that because the Erigrim were once only mortals, that they aren’t true gods, yet still revere them as demigods.
-Others believe that the Erigrim are the chosen gods of all Dwarves.

-Still all believe that the Erigrim must be regarded with the utmost respect and love, for they are all that Dwarf-kind strives to be.

-## Beliefs and Dogma of the Clergy:
+## Worshippers:
+All Dwarves may choose any deity as a patron, but all of them revere their deified elders, the _Kazmukzakällen_, to some extent.

+Choosing to serve a deity is seen as one of the most honorable acts a Dwarf can take.
+The commitment and sacrifice to a greater order is applauded, as the Erigrim are but one divine order in the cosmos.

-## Clerical Ranks
+## Priesthood:
-1. Rank
-2. Rank
+Those who choose to dedicate themselves to the Erigrim, form part of the [Order of Paragon](/religion/organizations/order_of_paragon)

+Those who choose other patrons follow the tenants of that organization, with the added association of Dwarf Ancestry wherever possible.
+Their power, however come from their patron and the Erigrim play no role in their life other than an acknowledgement of heritage.